GPUQueue

 • buffer_offset (int) – The offset in the buffer to start writing at.

-• data_offset – The byte offset in the data.
+• data_offset – The offset in the data, in elements.
 Default 0.

 • size – The number of bytes to write.
 Default all minus offset.